DIARY-Top Economic Events to July 27 | Law-Order

 STOCKHOLM – Governor of the Riksbank Erik Thedéen will discuss monetary policy and financial stability at the annual meeting of the Swedish Economics Association.
 Bo Becker, professor at the Stockholm School of Economics, will also participate, while the discussion will be moderated by Annika Winsth, Chief Economist at Nordea and board member of the Swedish Economic Association – 1030 GMT PHILADELPHIA, United States - Federal Reserve Bank of Philadelphia issues Nonmanufacturing Business Outlook Survey for May – 1230 GMT WEDNESDAY, MAY 24 FRANKFURT - Opening remarks by ECB President Christine Lagarde at the celebration to mark the 25th anniversary of the ECB in Frankfurt - 1745 GMT

-STOCKHOLM - Riksbank Deputy Governor Per Jansson will participate in the breakfast seminar "Laura meets Per Jansson" and discuss the economic situation.
-The seminar is part of the series "Laura meets", arranged by STUC (Swedish Trade Union Confederation) and led by chief economist Laura Hartman – 0545 GMT STOCKHOLM – Riksbank Deputy Governor Martin Flodén will speak at the annual general meeting of the Federation of Swedish Farmers on the Riksbank's view of the economic situation, the forecast and uncertainty factors abroad – 1100 GMT TOKYO - David Jacobs, Head of Domestic Markets at Reserve Bank of Australia, delivers speech to the Australian Government Fixed Income Forum – 0710 GMT WELLINGTON - Reserve Bank of New Zealand holds Monetary Policy Statement and OCR - 0200 GMT WASHINGTON, D.C. - Federal Open Market Committee issues minutes from its meeting of May 2-3, 2023 - 1800 GMT BERLIN - Governing Council of the ECB holds non-monetary policy meeting in Frankfurt THURSDAY, MAY 25
+STOCKHOLM - Riksbank Deputy Governor Per Jansson will participate in the breakfast seminar "Laura meets Per Jansson" and talk about the economic situation.
+The seminar is part of the seminar series "Laura meets" arranged by LO and led by Chief Economist Laura Hartman – 0600 GMT STOCKHOLM – Riksbank Deputy Governor Martin Flodén will speak at the annual general meeting of the Federation of Swedish Farmers on the Riksbank's view of the economic situation, the forecast and uncertainty factors abroad – 1100 GMT TOKYO - David Jacobs, Head of Domestic Markets at Reserve Bank of Australia, delivers speech to the Australian Government Fixed Income Forum – 0710 GMT WELLINGTON - Reserve Bank of New Zealand holds Monetary Policy Statement and OCR - 0200 GMT WASHINGTON, D.C. - Federal Open Market Committee issues minutes from its meeting of May 2-3, 2023 - 1800 GMT BERLIN - Governing Council of the ECB holds non-monetary policy meeting in Frankfurt THURSDAY, MAY 25

+** BERLIN - German finance minister Christian Lindner gives the opening speech at the 24th German Private Equity Day of the German Private Equity and Venture Capital Association - 0800 GMT ** FRANKFURT - Bundesbank chief Joachim Nagel speaks - 1030 GMT

 BRUSSELS - Presentation of the ECB Annual Report 2022 by ECB Vice President Luis de Guindos at the ECON Committee in Brussels, Belgium - 0830 GMT FRIDAY, MAY 26